How to support tamariki with their feelings

 Never underestimate the power of a hug or cuddle if your child is feeling upset.
 Tamariki need to feel bonded and connected to the adults in their lives and hugging has been shown to help regulate emotions.

-These videos help tamariki learn about connecting with themselves, others and the environment and to learn how to respond to their emotions.
+The videos in the section below may help tamariki learn about connecting with themselves, others and the environment and to learn how to respond to their emotions.

 Video: Mauri Tau therapeutic story for tamariki